tscharke/mentor-playground/src/hooks/useReducer/UseReducer.md

 ## Usage

-The hook comes with React and must therefore be (named) imported from this module (additionally) before it can be used.
+This hook comes with the React-Library and must therefore be (named) imported from this module (additionally) before it can be used.

 ```typescript